mmoore0011/CoreCloner/README.md

 ## Troubleshooting
 - If the VM gets cloned properly and comes up without a config, you probably have invalid guestconfig parameters.
 Check the following:
-1. Get into a shell on the console (coreos.autologin appended to grub line)
+1. Get into a shell on the console (append coreos.autologin to grub line)

 https://coreos.com/os/docs/latest/other-settings.html#adding-custom-kernel-boot-options